 Be aware that strenuous exercise may not be advisable at this stage.
 Consult your doctor or detox professional to advise you on this.

 Most of the physical symptoms should now be pretty mild.
 Congratulations!
 You’ve made it through the physical withdrawal!

 The mental symptoms of addiction will still require some work.
-For many addicts, this is a lifelong process.
+For many individuals in recovery, this is a lifelong process.

 As with most addictions, it’s likely that there are emotional difficulties or mental health issues which led to the addiction.
 Learning about how to manage these will make your recovery much stronger.
-Understanding your triggers will prevent relapse.
+Understanding your triggers will also help to prevent relapse.

-Relapse can be a reality during recovery, and a support program can prevent this.
+Relapse can be a reality during recovery but, thankfully, a support program can prevent it.

 It’s very important to be aware that deadly overdoses usually occur during relapse.
 This is because the body isn’t used to the presence of such high levels of opiates anymore.

-If going cold-turkey is not for you, there are other options.
-Detox should be discussed and managed with a doctor or professional addiction therapist.
-It may be that you are eligible to use an opiate replacement, such as Suboxone or Methadone.
+Fortunately, there are other options.
+The detoxification process should be discussed and managed with a doctor or professional addiction therapist.
+It may be that you are eligible to receive medication-assisted treatment, also known as MAT.

-Consider a support group for those who have experienced something similar to you.
+You might also consider attending support group meetings for those who have experienced something similar to you.
 This will help you to understand the causes of your addiction, and how to prevent relapse.

-If you’re able to access a detox program or therapy that’s also likely to aid your recovery.
+If you’re able to access a detox program or therapy, these options are also likely to aid your recovery.
 These professionals have supported many people through opiate withdrawal.
 They will provide a safe environment to guide you through.